5 Key Benchmarks That Make or Break Your Ophthalmology Practice

 What’s Healthy: $140,000-$200,000.

 What to Know: If the number gets close to $200,000 or exceeds $200,000, you should wonder if your existing staff is overburdened and be concerned that essential tasks (like compliance) aren’t getting done, Preece warns.
+If the figure is at the low end of that range, any number of factors may be at play.
+In this case, consulting with a firm that can optimize your revenue cycle management will likely help raise this number.

-Benchmark #5: Number of FTE Staff Per FTE Provider
+- Number of FTE Staff Per FTE Provider

 What’s Healthy: 4-8 staffers per provider.